 In the world of electronics, vacuum tubes are almost obsolete.
 Nearly the last holdout, the cathode ray tube (CRT), is rapidly being replaced by the LCD and other new technologies.
-Despite this trend, the vacuum tube has seen a big revival in the field of guitar amplifiers, and to a lesser extent, hi-fi amplifiers.
+Despite this trend, the vacuum tube has seen a big revival in the field of guitar amplifiers and hi-fi amplifiers.
 Vacuum tubes and related parts have become more readily available in recent years as numerous companies have tapped into this market.

 The reason for the popularity of tubes in guitar amps involves the nice tones that are produced when tubes are driven to the point of distortion.
 For some background on this, follow some of the links on The Strat Monger.
 There are numerous solid-state "modeling amps" that try to simulate vacuum tube amps with digital signal processing (DSP) techniques, but in the end, that method is never more than a simulation.
 It just ain't the same as the real thing.

 One can spend a large amount of money and time building a tube amp from scratch.
 Hammond organ ampifiers chassis are available on the surplus market for a reasonable price, they make a good starting point for a guitar amp.
 The difficult job of cutting chassis holes for the tubes and transformers is already done, one just needs to drill a few small holes for the potentiometers and jacks.
 This project started with the amplifier from a Hammond M2 organ, chassis model AO14-1B.